 To qualify to opt out of Sunday working you must be:

-- A shop worker who has been with the same employer since 25 August 1994 or earlier
+- A shop worker who has been with the same employer since 25 August 1994 or earlier.

-- A betting worker who has been with the same employer since 2 January 1995 or earlier
+- A betting worker who has been with the same employer since 2 January 1995 or earlier.

-- A Shop or betting worker who cannot be required to work Sundays under the terms of your contract
+- A Shop or betting worker who cannot be required to work Sundays under the terms of your contract.

 Shop and betting workers should note that even if they have decided to opt-in to work on a Sunday, they have the right to change their minds and opt-out.

-Those whose contracts require, or may require, them to work on Sundays will have to opt-out and serve a 3 month notice period if they are no longer willing to work on Sundays.
+Those whose contracts require them to work on Sundays will have to opt-out.
+The workers need to serve a 3 month notice period if they are no longer willing to work on Sundays.
 This is regardless of whether or not they were employed in shop or betting work before or after 6 April 2004.